 Property taxes are an ad valorem tax, meaning that they are allocated to each taxpayer proportionately according to the value of the taxpayer's property.
 The statewide average revenue distribution for each property tax dollar is as follows:

-Breakdown is based on average expenditure per dollar of property tax levied in Indiana for taxes payable in 2010.
-(Information sourced by the Department and includes all counties except LaPorte.)
+Breakdown is based on average expenditure per dollar of property tax levied in Indiana for taxes payable in 2013.
+(Information sourced by the Department.)
 Learn more about where tax dollars are spent in Indiana.

 The property tax process is also known as the property tax assessment and billing cycle.
 This cycle begins with the development of each property's assessed value by the county assessor.
 The assessor then transfers the data on each property's value to the county auditor.
 The auditor, after applying deductions, exemptions, and other valuation adjustments, sends these values (known as the certified net assessed values) to the Department of Local Government Finance.
 After thorough review, the Department converts these values to property tax rates by dividing each local unit's approved budget amounts by the assessed value for each unit.
 The Department forwards these rates back to the county, where the auditor and treasurer work together to calculate, generate and mail tax bills to each taxpayer.
 Learn more about the assessment to budget process.

 The Department's website offers a variety of resources to educate and inform taxpayers on this process.
 The site also features search tools to provide taxpayers with sales disclosure and assessment information on properties statewide.
 This information can be used in the appeals process or to allow taxpayers to better understand how assessors determine a property's assessed value.

 How is the value of my property determined?